vimeo/VIMDeeplink/README.md

 # Installation
 1. [Download this repo](https://github.com/vimeo/VIMDeeplink/archive/master.zip).
-2. Drop either the objc .h/.m files or the .swift file into your project.
+2. Drop the VimeoDeeplink.swift file into your project.

-# Play a video
+# Background

-If you want to play a Vimeo video on iOS, there are currently three choices.

-1. You can open the video in the Vimeo application using this library or by opening `vimeo://app.vimeo.com/{user_uri}` or `vimeo://app.vimeo.com/{video_uri}` links with [openURL](https://developer.apple.com/Library/ios/documentation/UIKit/Reference/UIApplication_Class/index.html#//apple_ref/occ/instm/UIApplication/openURL:).
-Note that video and user URIs are of the form `/videos/12345` and `/users/12345` respectively.
-2. You can embed the video in a web view.
-See our [embed documentation](https://developer.vimeo.com/apis/oembed) for more.
-3. PRO members can generate direct video file links for their own players.
-See our [API documentation](https://developer.vimeo.com/api) for more.

-If you wish to use this library, you must make sure your user has the Vimeo app installed.
+In order for deeplinks to work, the user must have the Vimeo iOS app installed on their device.
 We expose a [method](#check-if-the-vimeo-app-is-installed) to verify this.
 If the app is not installed, you can send your users to the [app store](#open-app-in-the-app-store).

-If the user has the app installed, you can open the video.
-First you must find your video's URI.
-This is the unique identifier provided by the Vimeo API.
+If the app is installed, you can deeplink til your :heart:'s content.

+Deeplinking to a specific piece of Vimeo content (e.g. a channel, category, user, or video object, etc.) requires that you have the object's `uri`.
+The `uri` is the unique identifier provided by the Vimeo API.
+You can obtain object `uri`s by making requests to the Vimeo API or by constructing them by hand (although this is not advised).
 You can learn more at the [developer site](https://developer.vimeo.com/api).
-We will release an iOS API library in the future, but for the moment I recommend starting with an OAuth 2 library and working from there.

-Once you have your video's URI, you can pass it into the [proper method](#view-a-video-in-the-vimeo-app) and the Vimeo app will open to your video.

-# View a user

-First you must make sure your user has the Vimeo app installed.
-We expose a [method](#check-if-the-vimeo-app-is-installed) to verify this.
-If the app is not installed, you can send your users to the [app store](#open-app-in-the-app-store).

-Once the app is installed, find your user's URI.
-This is the unique identifier provided by the Vimeo API.
-You can learn more at the [developer site](https://developer.vimeo.com/api).
-We will release an iOS API library in the future, but for the moment I recommend starting with an OAuth 2 library and working from there.
+The [VimeoNetworking](https://github.com/vimeo/VimeoNetworking) library for iOS facilitates authentication and communication with the Vimeo API.

-Once you have your user's URI, you can pass it into the [proper method](#view-a-user-in-the-vimeo-app) and the Vimeo app will open to your user.
+Once you have an object's `uri`, you can pass it to `VimeoDeeplink` and start linking.

-# Restrictions
- - The Vimeo app must be installed on your user's device.
-You can verify this with the [proper method](#check-if-the-vimeo-app-is-installed).
- - Your user must be logged into Vimeo app to view videos.

 # Reference

 The Vimeo deeplink base URL is: `vimeo://app.vimeo.com`

-Currently supported paths are `vimeo://app.vimeo.com/videos/12345` where `/videos/12345` is a video URI and `vimeo://app.vimeo.com/users/12345` where `/users/12345` is a user URI.
+## View Vimeo iOS in the App Store

+    let success = VimeoDeeplinkOpener.viewVimeoAppInAppStore()

-## Open app in the App store
+## View Vimeo iOS in the App Store

 #### Swift
-`let success = VIMDeeplink.viewVimeoAppInAppStore()`
+`let success = VimeoDeeplink`

-#### Objective C
-`BOOL success = [VIMDeeplink viewVimeoAppInAppStore];`

 ## Check if the Vimeo app is installed